Recommended Programs

 - DefaultMail - makes switching between email clients very easy.

-- MozBackup - excellent tool for backing up your Firefox and Thunderbird settings, profiles, email etc.
+- MozBackup – the best tool for backing up your Firefox and Thunderbird settings, profiles, email etc.

 - Primo PDF - Free program that enables you to create a PDF from a webpage, text document, spreadsheet, etc by choosing “Print” and selecting the Primo PDF printer.